Skip to Content

 Keep in mind that there are certain questions a hiring manager can ask.
 For example, if English proficiency is a requirement of the job, they can ask about your reading, writing, and speaking skills.
 While a hiring manager should not dig into your immigration history, they can ask if you can prove you have a right to work in the United States if an offer of employment is made.

-Unless the offense is extremely flagrant, proving racial discrimination during a hiring process can be difficult, and it may not always be obvious whether you have a case.
-Our Washington, D.C. race discrimination attorney can review your circumstances, advise whether you have a claim, and help you explore your options.
+Unless the offense is extremely flagrant, proving racial discrimination during a hiring process can be difficult, and it may not always be obvious whether you have a claim.
+Our Washington, D.C. racial discrimination lawyer can review your circumstances, advise whether you have a claim, and help you explore your options.

 Why Choose Pitre & Associates?